Ikkyuuuu/Neuroevolution/README.md

 # Neuroevolution : Ikkyu's Game of Life

-Inspired by Conway’s Game of Life, this project reimagines classical cellular automata through the lens of modern artificial intelligence.
+Inspired by "Conway’s Game of Life", this project reimagines classical cellular automata through the lens of modern artificial intelligence.
 Instead of simple rule-based cells, agents in this environment are driven by neural networks and evolve over time using genetic algorithms. <br><br>
 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif" width="100%" />

 Apply knowledge from 01076582 Artificial Intelligence course at KMITL, particularly neural networks and evolutionary algorithms—this project explores how complex, lifelike behaviors can emerge from simple components.
 Agents perceive their surroundings, make decisions, compete for resources, and adapt across generations, transforming a static grid world into a dynamic, evolving ecosystem. <br><br>